codefordenver/code-for-denver-site/src/markdown/volunteer.md

 	engage with other members, share progress, ask questions.
 	It's cross platform so you can use it anywhere, you'll love it.

- 	**Get you account by emailing codefordenver@gmail.com or by attending one of our meetups.**
+ 	**Get your account by emailing codefordenver@gmail.com or by attending one of our meetups.**

 - ### Google Drive